 - Laggards represent the tail end of the adoption curve.

 Note that these profiles do not apply to every product: a customer facing an urgent problem may be an early adopter of one product while acting as a laggard for less urgent problems.

 In Crossing the Chasm, technology pioneer Geoffrey Moore observed that many technology products face a “chasm” between the expectations of early adopters and the rest of the market.
 Accordingly, product management is responsible for understanding where each product may exist on the adoption curve and for adjusting the mix of Features accordingly.
 For example, a product that is in the Early Adopters stage may place greater emphasis on Features that promote continued growth, while a product in the Laggards stage may place greater emphasis on Features that lower operational costs.

 Responsibilities of Solution Management

-Solution Management plays a crucial role in pre- and post-PI planning, as well as value stream inspect and adapt workshops.
-They also work with Suppliers, making sure the requirements for supplier-delivered capabilities are understood and assisting with the conceptual integration of these concerns.
+Solution Management is crucial role to pre- and post-PI planning, as well as large solution I&A workshops.
+They also work with Suppliers, making sure the requirements for supplier-delivered capabilities are understood, managing critical aspects of the business relationship, such as financial modeling, and assisting with the conceptual integration of these concerns.

 Learn More Ries, Eric.
 The Lean Startup: How Today’s Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses.
 Crown Business, 2011.
 Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
-Addison-Wesley, 2011, chapter 14.
+Addison-Wesley, 2011.